World Elijah Evangelical Mission: Stone Kingdom

-The Elijah Ten Commandments Stone Kingdom|, referred to as the Stone Kingdom, is also known as the Cosmic Kingdom of the Ten Commandments of Heaven was the state within a state established by the World Elijah Evangelical Mission in Northeast China.
+The Elijah Ten Commandments Stone Kingdom, referred to as the Stone Kingdom, is also known as the Cosmic Kingdom of the Ten Commandments of Heaven was the state within a state established by the World Elijah Evangelical Mission in Northeast China.

 History

-The World Elijah Evangelical Mission was founded by Korean Park Myung Hoo in 1980 (later renamed as Elijah's Ten Commandments Stone Country Korean Farmers) has been operating in mainland China since 1993, covering Since its introduction into mainland China in 1993, the activities of the Elijah Ten Commandments Shikoku Hanon Restoration Society have involved 11 provinces, autonomous regions, and municipalities directly under the Central Government, including the Eastern provinces.'
+The World Elijah Evangelical Mission was founded by Korean Park Myung Ho in 1980 (later renamed as Elijah's Ten Commandments Stone Country Korean Farmers) has been operating in mainland China since 1993, covering Since its introduction into mainland China in 1993, the activities of the Elijah Ten Commandments Shikoku Hanon Restoration Society have involved 11 provinces, autonomous regions, and municipalities directly under the Central Government, including the Eastern provinces.'

 The organization also invested a large amount of money to infiltrate the Chinese mainland, establishing more than 20 meeting points and contact points in various places, and renting land to build eight "Stone Kingdom" villages, calling on a total of more than 600 believers to sell their family assets and move their families to the villages to live collectively, and using the villages as a base to build The "Stone Kingdom" (country within a country) was established on the basis of the village.
-They are forbidden to read newspaper, watch TV, listen to radio, cut off all contact with the outside world, and children are forbidden to go to school.
+They are forbidden to read newspapers, watch TV, listen to radio, made to cut off all contact with the outside world, and children are forbidden to go to school.
 The most important daily lesson is to study the doctrine, pray, repent, and reflect on whether they are loyal to the Lord.

 It was busted by the Yilan County Public Security Bureau of Heilongjiang Province on May 30, 1999.